hungcq/knowledge-repo/information-technology/site-reliability-engineering/12-effective-troubleshooting.md

 ## 12. Effective troubleshooting
 - Triage def: find out how serious the situation is
 - <img src="./resources/12-1.png" width="500">
-- Principle: hypothetico-deductive method: iteratively test hypothetical causes of the failure:
+### Principle: hypothetico-deductive method: iteratively test hypothetical causes of the failure:
 - Form hypotheses using:
   - Observations of the system
   - Theoretical basis for understanding system behavior
 - 2 approaches to test hypotheses:
   - Compare the observed state of the system against our theories to find confirming or disconfirming evidence
   - Change the system in a controlled way and observe the results
-- Common pitfalls:
+### Common pitfalls:
-  - (1)Look at symptoms that aren't relevant or misunderstand the meaning of system metrics
+- (1) Look at symptoms that aren't relevant or misunderstand the meaning of system metrics
 - (2) Misunderstand how to change the system, its inputs/envs to safely and effectively test hypotheses
 - (1) & (2) -> Require general distributed system knowledge & knowledge of this particular system
 - Come up with wildly improbable theories about what's wrong, or latching on to causes of past problems
 - -> Require common sense: think about probable causes first
 - Spurious correlation: due to large amount of data or mistaking correlation with causation
-- Best practices:
+### Best practices:
 - Problem report:
   - Chars of effective report:
     - Expected behavior
     - Actual behavior
     - Optional:
       - How to reproduce the behavior
       - Reports have a consistent form and stored in a searchable location
     - -> Jira
   - Avoid direct messaging: less visibility, more workload to popular team member
 - Triage:
   - Assess the severity:
     - Low impact problems
     - High impact problems: emergency call/meeting
   - Deal with major outage:
     - Don't start troubleshooting and try to find a root cause as quickly as possible
     - Make the system work as well as it can under the circumstances
     - -> Can take steps to preserve evidence of what's going wrong (eg logs) to help with subsequent root-cause analysis
+- Examine:
+  - Tools:
+    - Monitoring system
+    - Logging & distributed tracing
+    - Health check & state-exploring endpoints
+  - Logging best practices:
+    - Have multiple verbosity levels available, along with a way to increase these levels on the fly
+    - High volume of traffic -> use statistical sampling
+    - Add details to distinguish types of operation/request
+  - Instrument test clients to invoke the components (eg curl)
+- Diagnose:
+  - Knowledge requirements:
+    - Thorough understanding of the system's design (more imp)
+    - Generic practices
+  - Simplify & reduce:
+    - Blackbox testing individual components
+    - For big systems, can recursively divide into half & test
+  - A malfunctioning system is often still trying to do sth
+  - -> Find out what it's doing, then ask why it's doing that and where its resources are being used or where its output is going
+  - What touched it last -> need to store operation history
+  - Specific diagnoses: build tools and systems to help with diagnosing your particular services
+  - -> Need to look for commonalities between services adn teams to avoid duplicating effort
+- Test and treat:
+  - Considerations when designing tests:
+    - Test should have mutually exclusive alternatives
+    - -> Can rule 1 group of hypos in & rule another group out
+    - -> Difficult to achieve
+    - Consider the obvious first: perform the tests in decreasing order of likelihood/risk to the SUT
+    - An experiment may provide misleading results due to confounding factors
+    - Active tests may have side effects that change future test results
+    - Some tests may not be definitive, only suggestive (eg reproducing deadlock)
+  - Take clear notes of:
+    - What ideas you had
+    - Which tests you ran
+    - What results you saw
+  - -> Aid memory & allow reverting the change made by the test
+- Cure:
+  - Prove the cause.
+Difficult to do with absolute certainty due to:
+    - Complex systems
+    - Reproducing the problem in a live production system may not be an option
+    - -> Can use test env (costly to maintain)
+  - Fix
-  -
+  - Write postmortem:
+    - What went wrong with the system
+    - How you tracked down the problem
+    - How you fixed the problem
+    - How to prevent it from happening again